AdityaGupta-debug/MiniProject-Cardekho-website-model-price-prediction-using-Differnt-Machine-Learning-Models/README.md

   - 📍 K-Nearest Neighbors (KNN)
   - 🌳 Decision Tree Regressor
   - 🌲 Random Forest Regressor
   - 🚀 Gradient Boosting Regressor
+  - ⚡ **AdaBoost Regressor**
+  - 💥 **XGBoost Regressor**

 ---

-## 🏆 Result
+## 🏆 Results

-The **Random Forest Regressor** delivered the best performance, offering the most accurate price predictions thanks to its ability to handle non-linearity and capture feature interactions effectively.
+- ✅ **XGBoost Regressor** gave the **best performance** with approximately **94% accuracy** (R² score), thanks to its ability to handle non-linearity, regularization, and boosting power.

-The **Gradient Boosting Regressor** also performed well and showed strong generalization by iteratively correcting prediction errors from previous models.
+- 🌲 **Random Forest** was also strong, striking a great balance between **bias and variance**.
+- 🚀 **Gradient Boosting** closely followed, performing well by improving residuals iteratively.
+- ⚡ **AdaBoost** showed decent accuracy but underperformed compared to Random Forest and XGBoost.
+- 🧩 Regularized models like Ridge and Lasso helped reduce overfitting but weren’t top performers.
+- 📍 KNN and Linear Regression were the weakest due to their limitations in capturing non-linearities.

 ---

 ## 📌 Key Learnings

-- 🧩 Regularized models like Ridge and Lasso helped reduce overfitting but didn’t outperform tree-based models
-- 🌴 Decision Trees were interpretable but prone to overfitting when used alone
-- 🌲 Random Forest struck the best balance between **bias and variance**, efficiently handling mixed data types and complex patterns
-- 🚀 Gradient Boosting showed how boosting can improve model accuracy by focusing on harder-to-predict samples

----

-## 📂 Folder Structure
+- Tree-based ensemble models are generally more powerful for structured tabular data.
+- Boosting algorithms (like XGBoost and Gradient Boosting) can outperform bagging (like Random Forest) with proper tuning.
+- Regularization (Ridge, Lasso) is helpful but may not always outperform more complex models.
+- Feature engineering and EDA significantly affect model performance.